Calling on the World's Biggest Retailer

 “My favorite part of this job is learning about Walmart,” she says.
 “It’s the most powerful and intelligent retailer that we’ve seen in a very long time.
 Learning their business model has been really cool.”

 Moll’s career success is no surprise.
-She was always a standout student at Kelley, and she channeled her many talents into the school’s Global Sales and Leadership Society, where she truly shined.
+She was always a standout student at Kelley, and she channeled her many talents into the school’s Global Sales Workshop, where she truly shined.
 Admitted to the selective student organization as a freshman, she was an active member throughout college, and was named CEO/president her senior year.
 She loved the dinners with corporate sponsors and the executive board meetings with her leadership team, but it was the sales competitions that really won her heart.

 “The best learning experiences were the sales competitions,” she says.
 “We would do mock sales calls with a ‘client’—one year we did FedEx and UPS.
 The best part is that the people judging you are from major corporations.
 It’s great because they are getting the chance to see you live and in action.”